vincentmanz/Metagenomics_2024/Day_1/Day1_Read based analyses.md

 </details>

-We need to filter the filnal report and remove possible contamination.
+We need to filter the final report and remove possible contamination.

 ```bash